Alternative dual NIC reverse proxy/TURN server deployment

 There is no NAT between the outside and the DMZ network segment.
 The reverse proxy/TURN server uses the DMZ firewall 198.51.100.129 as its default gateway, and is also configured with a static route to the 10.0.50.0/24 management network via the LAN gateway at 10.40.0.1 so that SSH management traffic from this management network can function.

 To deploy the reverse proxy/TURN server in this configuration:

 - Deploy the Reverse Proxy and TURN Server appliance OVA file and power on the VM instance.

-ifconfigcommand on the reverse proxy/TURN server will show the hardware MAC addresses of each interface, so that these can be matched against the virtual interfaces in VMware.
+This shows the hardware MAC addresses of each interface, so that these can be matched against the virtual interfaces in VMware.

-If the reverse proxy/TURN server is deployed with a dual NIC public/private address, then Conferencing Nodes will typically not be able to discover their public NAT addresses as they will sending their STUN requests to the internal interface of the TURN server.
+If the reverse proxy/TURN server is deployed with a dual NIC public/private address, then Conferencing Nodes will typically not be able to discover their public NAT addresses as they will be sending their STUN requests to the internal interface of the TURN server.

 Therefore, you will need to configure Pexip Infinity with a separate STUN server (see Configuring Pexip Infinity to use a STUN server).